 8.2.
 The inducement system shall activate at the latest when the level of reagent in the tank reaches a level equivalent to the average driving range of the vehicle with a complete tank of fuel.
-The system shall also activate when the failures in paragraphs 4., 5. or 6. have occurred, depending on the NOx monitoring approach.
-The detection of an empty reagent tank and the failures mentioned in paragraphs 4., 5. or 6. shall result in the failure information storage requirements of paragraph 7. coming into effect.
+The system shall also activate when the failures in paragraphs 4., 5., or 6. have occurred, depending on the NOx monitoring approach.
+The detection of an empty reagent tank and the failures mentioned in paragraphs 4., 5., or 6. shall result in the failure information storage requirements of paragraph 7. coming into effect.

 8.3.
 The manufacturer shall select which type of inducement system to install.
 The options for a system are described in paragraphs 8.3.1., 8.3.2., 8.3.3. and 8.3.4.